Photo standard - Photographic capture and comparison of instrumentsN

 "For the photographs, I use a camera with a full-format sensor, so the focal length from the lens corresponds to the actual value.
 A TIFF format is created from the raw data format (RAW).
 First the subject is straightened, the size calibrated, then the colour matched and cropped."

-Distance from object to film plane approx. 2.5 metres, focal length 70-200mm
+Shots with strings Distance from object to film plane approx. 2.5 metres, focal length 70-200mm